sophiashuv/MedHelperProject/README.md

 # MedHelperProject

+**MedHelper** is a University Project in Software Engineering.
+The App is a platform for doctors that ease the fast medicine search depending all patient contraindications.

 ## Clone

 - Clone this repo to your local machine.
 Run "git clone https://github.com/ValeriaMahdenko/MedHelperProject.git" in command line or git bash